-- Unparalleled research resources, including the Borthwick Institute for Archives, King's Manor Library, York Minster Library and the nearby British Library Document Supply Centre at Boston Spa
+- Rich and comprehensive research resources, including the Borthwick Institute for Archives, King's Manor Library, York Minster Library and the nearby British Library Document Supply Centre at Boston Spa

-- Our PhD graduates have a superb record of going on to successful academic careers, or pursuing alternative career paths which make the most of their skills as researchers, writers, and critics
+- Many of our PhD graduates have gone on to successful academic careers, or pursued alternative career paths which make the most of their skills as researchers, writers, and critics

 - A diverse programme of research seminars, conferences and public lectures from world-leading academics and writers, from within the department and across the globe